 Welcome to the Defense Language Institute Foreign Language Center!
 DLIFLC is regarded as one of the finest schools for foreign language instruction in the nation.
-As part of the Army Training and Doctrine Command, the institute provides resident instruction at the Presidio of Monterey in two dozen languages, five days a week, seven hours per day, with two to three hours of homework each night.
-Courses last from 26 to 64 weeks, depending on the difficulty of the language.
+As part of the Army Training and Doctrine Command, the institute provides resident instruction at the Presidio of Monterey in more than a dozen languages, five days a week, seven hours per day, with two to three hours of homework each night.
+Courses last from 36 to 64 weeks, depending on the difficulty of the language.

 DLIFLC is a multi-service school for active and reserve components, foreign military students, and civilian personnel working in the federal government and various law enforcement agencies.

 DLIFLC offers a program called Headstart2, consisting of an interactive 80-hour self-paced program which teaches basic language, culture and limited reading and writing.
 The Avatar characters used in this product are designed to function along the lines of today’s interactive computer games.
 To access our online language materials, please go to the home page.